Captain Triumph

+A version of Captain Triumph appears in the second season of the DC Universe series Peacemaker, portrayed by David Denman.

 Creative teams

-The identity of the writer is unremembered, but as the series opens, the artist is Alfred Andriola, former assistant to Milton Caniff on Terry and the Pirates (Andriola had also drawn a newspaper comic based on author Earl Derr Biggers's famous character Charlie Chan).
-He stays with Captain Triumph a mere six months, leaving to create the character he's best remembered for, Kerry Drake.
+The identity of the writer is not remembered, but as the series opens, the artist is Alfred Andriola, former assistant to Milton Caniff on Terry and the Pirates (Andriola had also drawn a newspaper comic based on author Earl Derr Biggers's famous character Charlie Chan).
+He stays with Captain Triumph a mere six months, leaving to create Kerry Drake.
 The artists in the middle issues of Captain Triumph's Crack Comics run are mostly a matter of conjecture, as Golden Age artists frequently did not sign their work.
-Beginning in Crack Comics #46 and ending only with the book's cancellation, Captain Triumph's adventures are penciled and inked for an unbroken 17-issue run by Golden Age great Reed Crandall.
+Beginning in Crack Comics #46 and ending only with the book's cancellation, Captain Triumph's adventures are penciled and inked for a 17-issue run by Reed Crandall.